 While this is interesting, it is basically just a test tube study.
 Also, for those who are curious, the lead researcher of this study has an association with a supplement company that makes green coffee extract supplements.

 Green Coffee and Blood Sugar

 Its possible people with diabetes have heard that green coffee supplements might help them reduce blood sugar levels.
-A test tube study from 2010 did note that the green coffee supplement called Svetol appeared to have blood sugar-lowering effects.
+In a test tube study researchers note that the green coffee supplement called Svetol appeared to have blood sugar-lowering effects.
 A mouse study, published in 2012 also appeared to show improvements in blood sugar control.
 This study also involved the Sevetol supplement.
-In a study, involving 60 healthy (non diabetic) women, higher chlorogenic acid (thought to be the active ingredient in green coffee) levels were associated with lower blood sugar.
+In a study, involving 60 healthy women, higher chlorogenic acid (thought to be the active ingredient in green coffee) levels were associated with lower blood sugar.

 What Is Svetol?